Dafina Zeqiri: 2015–present: King EP and Dafinë moj

 With the release of "Liri" in March 2016, she received an award for the best production at the 2016 Netët e Klipit Shqiptar gala in Tirana, Albania.
 Following several months spent in the United States, Zeqiri released her first extended play, King, in November 2017.
 The record was aided by its lead single "Four Season" in March 2017, which reached number three in Albania.
 The single's music video featured a guest appearance by Moroccan-American rapper French Montana.
 Titled "Told Ya", the second single from the extended play, peaked at number one in October 2017.
 The non-album release "Ti e din" followed in December 2017 and eventually reached number two in the same month.
 In the span of 2018, the singer released four subsequent singles, "Fuego", "Kalon", "Kurgjo nuk kallxojna" and "Alo", with the latter two reaching the top 35 in Albania.

 In March 2020, Zeqiri was featured on Albanian producer Cricket's "Një herë në jetë", which peaked at number 5 in Albania and 132 on the Spotify charts in Switzerland.
 In June 2020, she announced her upcoming second studio album, Dafinë moj.
 Later in July 2020, she released Aman, the lead single from Dafinë moj, a collaboration with Albanian rappers Ledri Vula and Lumi B, which peaked at number 4 in Albania and 79 in Switzerland.
 The second single, titled "Million $", was moderately successful and reached number 20 in Albania and 82 in Switzerland.
 Two subsequent singles, "Zili Zili" and "Mos shko" featuring Albanian singer Yll Limani, were released from the album.
 "Zili Zili" reached the top five, while "Mos shko" peaked at number 4 in Albania.
 In September 2021, Zeqiri was nominated for the 2020 Swedish government's music export prize.

 Artistry

-Zeqiri has cited American singer Aaliyah as her major musical and style influence.
+Zeqiri is often referred to as a "diva of Albanian music".
+The singer has cited American singer Aaliyah as her major musical and stylistic influence.
 Other inspirations include Ciara, Destiny's Child, Lauryn Hill, Michael Jackson, TLC and the Spice Girls.
-Her musical style has generally been regarded as R&B and soul also having incorporated a variety of other genres into her music, including electropop, trap and Urban Albanian pop.
+Her musical style has generally been regarded as R&B and soul also having incorporated a variety of other genres into her music, including electropop, trap and urban Albanian pop.